Do no harm

 A prolonged disorder of consciousness is what it says: the patient is unconscious, in an ordinary English sense of the word, and has been in the state for some time.
 Further information about prolonged disorders of consciousness can be obtained in the introduction to the UK national guidance. (here)

-The case came to court to resolve a disagreement about withdrawal of clinically assisted nutrition and hydration or, in plain English, withdrawal of feeding and hydration given through a tube passed into the stomach (a gastrostomy tube).
+The case came to court to resolve a disagreement about the withdrawal of clinically assisted nutrition and hydration or, in plain English, withdrawal of feeding and hydration given through a tube passed into the stomach (a gastrostomy tube).
 The disagreement was unusual.
 All parties agreed that the patient:

-• had severe, irreversible brain damage
+• had severe, irreversible brain damage,

-• could not make any decisions
+• could not make any decisions,

-• had no awareness of himself or his environment
+• had no awareness of himself or his environment,

-• had no prospect of ever making any further improvement
+• had no prospect of ever making any further improvement,

-• might live 6-10 years if all care and treatment was continued
+• might live 6-10 years if all care and treatment was continued,

-• would not wish to continue living in this condition
+• would not wish to continue living in this condition.

 Decisions made up to that point had followed the legal logic established in the original Bland case:

-As part of his explanation he said (this may not be verbatim, but it is close and captures his idea): “To be clear, this is not a ‘life and death’ decision.
-Rather it is a decision on what sort of life P would wish to live from now until his death.
+As part of his explanation, he said (this may not be verbatim, but it is close and captures his idea): “To be clear, this is not a ‘life and death’ decision.
+Rather, it is a decision on what sort of life P would wish to live from now until his death.

 The main clinical and legal aspects of this case have been outlined above.
-The additional point at issue concerned delay in approaching the Court of Protection, for the decision to be considered and a decision made.
+The additional point at issue concerned the delay in approaching the Court of Protection for the decision to be considered and a decision made.
 Evidence was present in 2018 that it was no longer in the patient’s best interests to continue gastrostomy feeding and hydration.
 The dispute involved the same concern raised by the same person.
 Despite being informed about the legal process, the clinical team took no action.

 The Honourable Justice Hayden highlighted that: